Jarren Duran Player Props: Red Sox vs. Blue Jays

 Jarren Duran At The Plate

-- Duran is hitting .396 with nine doubles, two home runs and three walks.
+- Duran is batting .400 with 10 doubles, two home runs and five walks.

-- Duran has picked up a hit in 80.0% of his 15 games this season, with at least two hits in 46.7% of those games.
+- Duran has picked up a hit in 13 of 16 games this season, with multiple hits seven times.

-- He has gone deep in two of 15 games played this season, and in 3.4% of his plate appearances.
+- In 16 games played this year, he has hit a homer in two of them.

-- In six games this season (40.0%), Duran has picked up an RBI, including two games with multiple runs batted in.
+- Duran has driven in a run in seven games this year (43.8%), including two games with multiple runs batted in.

+- In seven of 16 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.